What is Tmall (for Brands)?

 Here are the key reasons why Tmall is so important for brands entering China today:

-Unlike Taobao or Pinduoduo, Tmall is known for genuine, higher-quality products.
-It attracts middle-class and affluent Chinese consumers who care about brands. - Data and insights
+I think Unlike Taobao or Pinduoduo, Tmall is known for genuine, higher-quality products.
+It attracts middle-class and affluent Chinese consumers who care about brands.

 Alibaba continues to invest heavily in Tmall’s infrastructure, technology, and overseas partnerships.
 Now, with Jack Ma’s active return to the group’s leadership and innovation culture, many experts believe the Tmall ecosystem will expand again, especially for global brands.